Category: ASA Men’s Major Fast Pitch

 Gerald Overcash of Clearwater Bombers was 1-1, 17 IP, 13 K, 1 Shutout.
 He pitched the 2 Sunday games as Dudley could not pitch due to his religious beliefs.

-Art Upper of Tip Top Tailors hit 2-run double in 18th inning to give Charlie Justice and the Tailors a 3-1 victory in the final game.
+Art Upper of Tip Top Tailors hit a 2-run double in 18th inning to give Charlie Justice and the Tailors a 3-1 victory in the final game.
 Upper finished the game 4-8 with a single, 2 doubles and a triple with 2 RBI.

 Charlie Justice of Tip Top went 3-0, 26 IP, 34 K, 1 Shutout, 1 no hitter, 2 Runs, 3 hits.